-Expected Outcome:

 Clinicians and other healthcare professionals have access to and/or use multi-scale, multi-organ computational models of individual patients that aim to improve the current standard for prevention and diagnosis in areas of high disease burden.

 Health professionals benefit from enhanced knowledge of complex diseases and co-morbidities by recourse to multi-scale, multi-organ models.

-Patients benefit from improved, integrated and personalised prevention and diagnostics tools, tailored to their individual condition.
+Patients of any age group benefit from improved, integrated and personalised prevention and diagnostics tools, tailored to their individual condition.

 Health professionals and patients benefit from the use of ‘virtual twin’ models which enable integration of other preventive and diagnostic tools and modalities.